 side 2,1 cm.,

 On the website of Sporting Collection: a complete horse harness with saddle, bridle and stirrups.
-Attached are nine tiger bells of an alternative type but close to type A.
+Attached are nine tiger bells of type A.

 Pictures: courtesy Sporting collectionDescription:

 - An antique Chinese saddle, bridle and stirrups.

 - The saddle is made of wood, it has steel mounts inlaid with silver geometric and foliate decoration.
 The front and back are covered with shagreen (shark or ray skin).

 - The stirrups with rounded treads and the arches are decorated in a similar way to the saddle.